alexkarezin/jabref-wiki/Minutes.md

 - [ ] GUI tests randomly fail, its annoying for PRs etc...
 - [ ] Icon contest?
 - [ ] main issue for 3.5 -> https://github.com/JabRef/jabref/issues/518?
-- [ ] Clear workflow when to merge PRs.
-Personally, I'm looking for a more focused discussion and workflow.
 - [ ] Status of Stupro labeled issues etc.
-- [ ] JabRef 4.0.
-Target date: October 2016 and fix issues such as [#1179](https://github.com/JabRef/jabref/issues/1179)
 - [ ] The amount of open PRs: how can we reduce them?
 What is our target?
 Try to keep them below 10?
 - [ ] Prioritize, discuss, and close the mass of open issues
 - [ ] [Everything tagged with devcall](https://github.com/JabRef/jabref/labels/devcall)